oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

     </copy>
     ```
 <!---
-    - For the **Integrate Oracle Data Safe with Applications and Services** workshop, you require the following permissions:
+    - For the **Integrate Oracle Data Safe with Applications and Services** workshop, you require the following permissions.
+Note that only tenancy administrators can do the lab called **Get notified about security drift on your target databases by setting up Oracle Data Safe events**.

     ```
     <copy>
     Allow group {group name} to manage data-safe-family in compartment {compartment name}
     Allow group {group name} to manage autonomous-database in compartment {compartment name}
+    Allow group {group name} to manage objects in compartment {compartment name}
+    Allow group {group name} to manage instance-family in compartment {compartment name}
+    Allow group {group name} to read app-catalog-listing in tenancy Allow group {group name} to use virtual-network-family in compartment {compartment name}
     </copy>
     ```
   --->

 9. Click **Create**.